rogerkeays/racket-fluent/README.md

     2
     3

-## Comparison with Clojure's Threading Macro
+## Comparison to Clojure's Threading Macro

 Clojure's threading macro is a prefix operator, which means it is less readable when nested and requires more parentheses.
 You could say that the *fluent* infix operator acts as one parenthesis.
 Compare: